Chatter

 National Best Seller

-An award-winning psychologist reveals the hidden power of our inner voice and shows how to harness it to live a healthier, more satisfying, and more productive life.
+An award-winning psychologist reveals the hidden power of our inner voice and shows how to harness it to combat anxiety, improve physical and mental health, and deepen our relationships with others.

-One of the best new books of the year - The Washington Post, BBC, CNN Underscored, Shape, Behavioral Scientist, PopSugar • Kirkus Reviews, Publishers Weekly, and Shelf Awareness starred reviews
+One of the best new books of the year - The Washington Post, BBC, USA Today, CNN Underscored, Shape, Behavioral Scientist, PopSugar • Kirkus Reviews, Publishers Weekly, and Shelf Awareness starred reviews

 Tell a stranger that you talk to yourself, and you’re likely to get written off as eccentric.
 But the truth is that we all have a voice in our head.
 When we talk to ourselves, we often hope to tap into our inner coach but find our inner critic instead.
 When we’re facing a tough task, our inner coach can buoy us up: Focus - you can do this.
 But, just as often, our inner critic sinks us entirely: I’m going to fail.
 They’ll all laugh at me.
 What’s the use?